+The stock market is going to crash, but I’m prepared because the last time I learned the hard way.
 It was March of 2009, we were in Hawaii and the stock market was on a tear.
 We had rented a house on the eastern side of Oahu where we could snorkel and kayak from our backyard.
-And after a year of heavy losses the stock market was finally turning around.
+And after a year of heavy losses the stock market crash was finally coming to an end.
 Everything was right in the world, but I was feeling ill – I had just realized my worst financial mistake.
 Continue reading

 We do a fair amount of traveling.
 Travel costs were our second highest expense last year – at over $7,000, it was 18% of our $38k spending in 2016.
 This year, we mean to put a serious dent in those numbers through more extensive travel hacking.
 So far, we’re off to a good start.
 We booked a 9 day all-inclusive vacation to Jamaica – and we didn’t pay a dime for it.

 There were a lot of changes for us in 2016.
 Half way through the year, I quit my job, drastically cutting our income.
 At the time, we decided we were financially independent if we could spend less than $40k a year.
 But then we started to travel a lot more, spending over 2 months on the road exploring Colorado, New Mexico, Nova Scotia, Maine, and Costa Rica.
 I was also in a wedding and went to Montreal for a bachelor party while Mrs. CK enjoyed a weekend at the spa.
 We went sailing, fishing, hiking, biking, and ate and drank like kings.
 Overall, I think we have been living pretty damn well, but what did it cost us?